 The term “Election Day” is kind of a misnomer these days.
 Now we kind of have whole Election Seasons, thanks to recent voting laws that let Pennsylvanians vote up to 50 days before any election.
 The latest one began March 29, and ends with in-person voting during the primary on May 18.

 You could check out our guide to how to vote in the Pennsylvania primary (that’s always a good thing to have on hand), or keep reading for a quick FAQ that should answer all the questions you’ll need to get that vote cast by May 18.

 Who’s running for office in Philadelphia in 2021?

 We lay out everyone on the ballot in our primary voter guide, but in a nutshell: Three people are running to be your next district attorney: incumbent Larry Krasner, Democrat Carlos Vega and Republican Chuck Peruto.
 The Philadelphia city controller will also be on the ballot, but as of yet there is only one person running: incumbent Rebecca Rhynhart.
 You’ll also be voting on a slew of judicial seats.
-(Stay tuned for our upcoming voter guides that layout all the offices up for grabs, ballot questions and more.)
+You can learn about all of them in our guide to all the judges running in the primary.

 There’s no president or mayor on the ballot.
 Why should I care to vote?

 Oh, dear citizen, where to begin?
 There are a bevy of reasons to cast a ballot this year: You get to help choose the city’s top prosecutor, and decide who will oversee courtrooms from here to the state Supreme Court, and vote on ballot questions that can affect the future of our city.

 You should also care because if you don’t, politicians won’t care about you: They may not know how you vote, but they can know if you vote—and if we want our electeds to do right by Philly, then we need to let them know we’re paying attention.
 Need more reasons?
 We’ve got them here and here (different elections, same idea).